somnambulist-tech/domain/docs/doctrine-mappings.md

 In addition extra helpers are registered to allow the Country and Currency value objects to be used as enumerations.
 These are stored using the respective ISO 3-char codes.

 __Note:__ concrete enumerations cannot be extended.
-If the built in ones do not meet your needs, create your own.
+If the built-in ones do not meet your needs, create your own.

 See [Doctrine Enumeration Bridge](./doctrine-enum-bridge.md) for more on using the bridge.